mahdikazemi96/RegisterationForm/README.md

   - `[HttpPut]` : use it when the method is going to get some data and update an already saved data.
   - `[HttpDelete]` : use it when the method is going to delete some data from database.

+## Implement UI Layer
+We are completely done about the backend so now it's turn to implement the UI, let's go.